Facilitators

 Dr Annie Southern

 Dr Annie Southern was educated at Oxford University and has a PhD in Health Science from the University of Canterbury.
 She is a researcher and writer and is well published, with her work spanning both journalism/publishing and mental health fields.
-Annie uses her lived experience of neurodiversity, multiplicity and alternative states of reality as part of her work and is a Peer Support trainer and a professional member of the International Society for the Study of Trauma and Dissociation.
-She currently works as the Peer Practice Director at Stepping Stone Trust and is a Co-director of The Different Kind of Human Project (a neurodiversity peer community).
+Annie uses her lived experience of both neurodiversity and alternative states of reality as part of her work and is an Intentional Peer Support international trainer, Hearing Voices that are Distressing trainer and a professional member of the International Society for the Study of Trauma and Dissociation.

 Dr Brian Deavoll